heshuting555/Awesome-3DGS-Applications/README.md

-# 🔍 A Survey on 3D Gaussian Splatting in Segmentation, Editing and Generation
+# 🔍 A Survey on 3D Gaussian Splatting Applications: Segmentation, Editing, and Generation
 <p align="center">
     <a href="https://heshuting555.github.io/"><strong>Shuting He </strong></a>
    ·